SirZenith/mongosh.nvim/doc/mongosh-nvim.md

 Highlight groups used in card view are:

-- MongoshTreeNormal, for normal text in card view.
+- `MongoshTreeNormal`, for normal text in card view.
-- MongoshValueTypeName, for name of data type.
+- `MongoshValueTypeName`, for name of data type.
-- MongoshValueBoolean, for boolean literal.
+- `MongoshValueBoolean`, for boolean literal.
-- MongoshValueNull, for `null` literal.
+- `MongoshValueNull`, for `null` literal.
-- MongoshValueNumber, for numberic literal.
+- `MongoshValueNumber`, for numberic literal.
-- MongoshValueString, for string literal.
+- `MongoshValueString`, for string literal.
-- MongoshValueObject, for representation of some BSON type value, e.g. binary,.
+- `MongoshValueObject`, for representation of some BSON type value, e.g. binary,.
-- MongoshValueOmited, for some elements like ellipsis.
+- `MongoshValueOmited`, for some elements like ellipsis.
-- MongoshValueRegex, for regular expression literal.
+- `MongoshValueRegex`, for regular expression literal.
-- MongoshValueUnknown, for unrecognized value.
+- `MongoshValueUnknown`, for unrecognized value.

 Card view provides some fold operation, default key maps are: